 South Lanarkshire Council has a policy of providing school transport to primary pupils who live more than one mile by the recognised shortest walking route from their catchment school.
 This policy is more generous than the law requires.
 This means that the provision of transport could be reviewed at any time.
-Parents who consider they are eligible should obtain an application form from the school or Education Resources on 0303 123 1023 or web www.southlanarkshire.gov.uk
+Parents who consider they are eligible should complete a form online at www.southlanarkshire.gov.uk or contact 03031231023